Mowleen12/AI_Lifestyle_Twin/README.md

 ## 💡 Solution
 AI Lifestyle Twin acts as a smart digital coach that personalizes everything — from diet charts to workouts — based on your goals, preferences, and lifestyle.
-Using Google Gemini AI, the app continuously adjusts plans based on weekly progress to ensure sustainable results.
+Using AI through the OpenRouter API, the app continuously adjusts plans based on weekly progress to ensure sustainable results.

 ---